 From moon Lambos to the price rollercoaster, there’s a meme for practically every situation.
 Certain graphics, stories, jokes, and ideas have won out over others to become recognizable avatars of the community and its personality.

 Some of the most common representations of bitcoin are based on Satoshi’s original gold coin illustration.
 This style boldly makes a case for bitcoin as a transactable kind of digital gold, for which additional elements of binary code or electrical circuits are sometimes added.
 On the other end of the realist spectrum are heavily illustrated coins like those you might find in a video game.

 Magazines, blogs, and other publications often hire professional illustrators to visualize stories about bitcoin.
 Because bitcoin does not have any official brand style guidelines, they are usually only limited by the illustrator and publisher’s imagination.

 The expression scale #

-In digital product design, there are times when a minimally expressive approach is most appropriate.
-For example, when a user makes a transaction, we want them to be highly focused and not distract them with graphics.
-At other times, illustrations and stronger visual elements are more appropriate, and this is where we can take advantage of the creative freedom Bitcoin affords.
+In digital product design, there are times when a minimally expressive approach is what’s needed.
+For example, when a user makes a transaction, we want them to focus.
+At other times, illustrations and stronger visual elements are more appropriate, and this is where we can take advantage of the creative freedom bitcoin affords.